Robert Card: What we know about suspect in Maine mass shooting

 All 18 of the victims killed in the shootings have been identified – including a 14-year-old boy who had gone to the bowling alley with his father that tragic night.

-Aaron Young, 14, was with his father Bill Young at the Just-In-Time Recreation bowling alley for an evening with their bowling league when the shooting unfolded, Bill’s brother Rob Young told Reuters.
+Aaron Young, 14, was with his father Bill Young at the Just In Time Recreation bowling alley for an evening with their bowling league when the shooting unfolded.

-For hours, Aaron and Bill’s family did not know what had happened to their loved ones.
-The search then ended tragically on Thursday afternoon when the family learned that both the father and son had been killed.

-Bill’s cousin Kim McConville told NBC News prior to learning of their deaths that they were just “innocent people” enjoying a night together at the bowling alley.

 Bob Violette, who was a native of Lewiston and ran a youth bowling league, was reportedly killed trying to protect the kids he was responsible for on Wednesday night.